UTEP-CS-1/website/staging_labs/clab3/spec.md

 ### guess

-A method called `guess` that takes in a single `String guessWord` representing the guess that the player would like to make and updates the `WordleGame` instance attributes accordingly (nothing will be returned--void return type).
+A method called `guess` that takes in a single `String guessWord` representing the guess that the player would like to make and updates the `WordleGame` instance attributes accordingly (nothing will be returned; the return type is `void`).

 You may assume that when this method is called, that `guessWord` will be valid.
 This means that you may assume here that `guessWord` obeys all of the following: